kozy4324/logicuit/README.md

 ## Usage

-This is the code to create a 1-bit CPU:
+This is the code to create a Multiplexer with 2 inputs and 1 output:

 ```
 require 'logicuit'